top of page

 The noun 'dismay' has its roots in Old French, specifically from the word 'desmaier,' which means 'to lose courage' or 'to be dismayed.'
 This Old French term can be traced back to the Latin word 'exmagare,' which is a combination of 'ex,' meaning 'out,' and 'magnum,' meaning 'great.'
 In Latin, 'exmagare' implied the loss of one's greatness or courage.
 Over time, 'dismay' evolved in English to describe the state of being shocked, disturbed, or disheartened by something unexpected or unpleasant, emphasizing the loss of courage or confidence in the face of adversity.
 The etymology of 'dismay' underscores the idea of losing one's composure or courage in the presence of a significant and often unwelcome challenge or event.

-Find the meaning of dismay
+Quiz: Find the meaning of the noun dismay:

 Try Again!